dogweather/forkful/content/en/c/html-and-the-web/parsing-html.md

 ---
 date: 2024-02-03 17:50:12.004223-07:00
-description: "Parsing HTML in C involves analyzing HTML documents to extract data,\
-  \ structure, or specific parts efficiently, often as a precursor to data mining\
-  \ or web\u2026"
+description: "How to: Parsing HTML can seem daunting due to HTML's complexity and\
+  \ its frequent deviations from clean, well-formed structures.
+However, using a library\u2026"
 lastmod: '2024-03-13T22:45:00.509564-06:00'
 model: gpt-4-0125-preview
-summary: Parsing HTML in C involves analyzing HTML documents to extract data, structure, or specific parts efficiently, often as a precursor to data mining or web scraping.
+summary: Parsing HTML can seem daunting due to HTML's complexity and its frequent deviations from clean, well-formed structures.
 title: Parsing HTML
 weight: 43
 ---